gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/tutorial3/stretching-a-polymer.rst

     rvdw = 1
     pbc = xyz

 Most of these commands have been seen in previous tutorials.
-The most important command is *integrator = steep*, which set the algorithm used by GROMACS as the steepest-descent, which moves the atoms following the direction of the largest forces until one of the stopping criteria is reached :cite:`debyeNaeherungsformelnFuerZylinderfunktionen1909`.
+Arguably the most important command is ``integrator = steep``, which sets the algorithm used by GROMACS as the steepest-descent method.
+This algorithm moves the atoms following the direction of the largest forces until one of the stopping criteria is reached :cite:`debyeNaeherungsformelnFuerZylinderfunktionen1909`.

 Run the energy minimization using GROMACS by typing in a terminal: